Identihub/Identihub/README.md

 ---

 ## Contributing Code

+Follow the installation guide above to install Identihub in your preferred configuration.
-Simply create a branch based on the `dev` branch, do your changes, and open it as a pull request.
+After installation, fork the repository and create a branch based on the 'dev' branch.
+Next find and edit what you want to improve, clarify or document.
+Once changes have been made, commit those changes with a descriptive commit message, and open it as a pull request.

 Ideally write tests for the feature or bugfix you propose.

+Please note the code of conduct and follow it in all interactions with the project.